-Our target market is comprised of communications companies that require information systems with advanced functionality and technology.
+Our target market is comprised of communications, broadband cable and satellite companies that require information systems with advanced functionality and technology.
 The companies in our target segment are typically market leaders.
-By working with such companies, we help ensure that we remain at the forefront of developments in the communications industry and that our Integrated Customer Management product offerings continue to address the market's most sophisticated needs.
-We have an international orientation, focusing on potential customers in the developed, industrialized countries in North America, Europe, Latin America and the Asia-Pacific region.
+By working with such companies, we help ensure that we remain at the forefront of developments in the communications and broadband industries and that our product offerings continue to address the market's most sophisticated needs.
+We have an international orientation, focusing on potential customers in the developed, industrialized countries in North America and Europe, as well as customers in Latin America and the Asia-Pacific region.
 We are also expanding on our experience by working with service providers in the financial services sector, since the challenges faced by companies in this sector are similar to those of the communications service providers.

-Our customers include global communications leaders, as well as other leading network operators and service providers, as well as directory publishers in the United States and around the world.
+Our customers include global communications leaders and leading network operators and service providers, as well as directory publishers in the United States and around the world.
 Our customers include:

-ABN AMRO BCP Bell Canada BT CenturyTel Cingular Wireless Deutsche Telekom Dex Media Far EasTone Group Cegetel Netcom Nextel Rogers AT&T Wireless SBC Sprint PCS Telefonica Telkom SA Telstra Telus T-Mobile Verizon Vimplecom Vodafone Group Western Wireless
+ABN AMRO AT&T (formerly SBC) Bell Canada BT China Mobile Cingular Wireless Comcast Deutsche Telekom Dex Media DIRECTV Elisa Group Cegetel Netcom Sprint Nextel Svyazinvest R.H.
+Donnelley Rogers Telefonica de Espana Telkom South Africa Telus T-lus T-Mobile Verizon Communications Vodafone

-Our three largest groups of customers are comprised of Bell Canada, Nextel and SBC and certain of their subsidiaries, each of which accounted for more than 10% of our revenue in fiscal 2004.
-Aggregate revenue derived from the multiple business arrangements we have with our five largest customer groups accounted for approximately 61% of our revenue in fiscal 2004.
-SBC has historically been one of our largest shareholders, and, as of November 24, 2004, it beneficially owned approximately 6.3% of our outstanding ordinary shares.
+Our three largest groups of customers are comprised of AT&T (formerly SBC), Bell Canada and Sprint Nextel and certain of their subsidiaries, each of which accounted for approximately 10% or more of our revenue in fiscal 2005.
+Aggregate revenue derived from the multiple business arrangements we have with our six largest customer groups accounted for approximately 63% of our revenue in fiscal 2005.